General

 The Central Bank levied the penalty due to breaches of anti-money laundering (AML) regulations, deficiencies in risk assessments, or infractions of financial legislation.

-What was the amount of the penalty imposed by the UAE Central Bank?
+How much was the penalty levied by the UAE Central Bank?

 The specific amount varies from case to case.
 Recent penalties have ranged from AED 1 million to AED 5 million, contingent upon the gravity of the infraction.

-Which financial institution faced penalties from the UAE Central Bank?
+Which financial institution received penalties from the UAE Central Bank?

 What types of infractions result in penalties from the UAE Central Bank?